 FACT: Flu shots reduce the risk of flu in adults and children.

-FACT: There are no reported deaths from the flu shot.
+FACT: There are no reported deaths from flu shots.

-MYTH: The flu shot cannot give you the flu.
+MYTH: Flu Shots cannot give you the flu.

 The CDC states emphatically: “No, the flu vaccine cannot cause flu.”
 The vaccines either contain inactivated virus, meaning the viruses are no longer infectious, or a particle designed to look like a flu virus to your immune system.
 While the nasal spray flu vaccine (not recommended this year) does contain a live virus, the viruses are changed so that they cannot give you the flu.